About The Arizona Musicfest Scholarship

 Yale University, 2021-2025

 Leo Kubota started studying the cello with Professor Thomas Landschoot when he was 10 years old.
-He will be studying with Professor Paul Watkins in the five-year Bachelor of Arts/Master of Music program at Yale University starting this fall.
+He is currently studying with Professor Paul Watkins in the five-year Bachelor of Arts/Master of Music program at Yale University.

 He has attended several music festivals, including Bowdoin International Music Festival, Vivace-e!
 Matera, Cincinnati Young Artists, Meadowmount School of Music, and Madeline Island Chamber Music.
 He has also been given the opportunity to play in masterclasses for Edward Arron, Natasha Brofsky, Lynn Harrell, Hans Jensen, Christine Lamprea, Trio Solisti, and David Ying.